 How to use Google Forms for conducting online tests?

-Here is the easy guide on how you can create a google form test that too with a third-party app, basically a countdown timer add-on.
-So, let’s not waste your time and directly get into the steps.
-The process is of the following steps:
+Here is an easy guide on how you can create a Google form timer test.
+So, let’s not waste any time and directly get into the steps.

-If you want to make your google form platform into an online test quiz (so that you can easily assign point values and feedback) then instead of selecting ‘blank form’ choose ‘blank quiz.’
-You can also change the form into a quiz from inside the Google Form template.
-Just go to ‘Settings’ and enable the ‘make this quiz’ option.
+If you want to make your Google form platform into an online test quiz (so that you can easily assign point values and feedback) then instead of selecting ‘blank form’ choose ‘blank quiz.’
+Or you can change the form into a quiz from the ‘Settings’ and enable the ‘make this quiz’ option.
 Tadaa!

-In ‘Settings’ you’ll see various options to customize like – ‘Responses’ Settings,’ ‘Presentation’ tab, and Defaults settings.
-Besides, if you make the form a quiz, then you can also ‘response marks’ and ‘respondents settings.’
+In ‘Settings’ you’ll see various other options to customize like – the ‘Responses’ Settings,’ ‘Presentation’ tab, and Defaults settings.
 You can collect email addresses, limit per response, show a progress bar, enable default questions, etc.

 - Go to ‘Add-ons’ through the ‘፧’ More option,